catmaid/CATMAID/sphinx-doc/source/permissions.rst

 they are in.
 Group Inactivity Periods are objects that associate a user group with a maximum inactivity time as well as an optional message and (internal) comment.
-During activity check, the last login of a user is looked up and comparead against the specificied maximum inactivity time.
+During activity check, the last login of a user is looked up and compared against the specified maximum inactivity time.
 If the last login exceeds this interval, the user account is made inactive.
 These Group Inactivity Periods can be managed in the respective admin view.

-For each Group Inactivity Period contact, users can be specified, who are displayed to users whoe have been inactivated due to this mechanism try to login.
+For each Group Inactivity Period contact, users can be specified, who are displayed to users who have been inactivated due to this mechanism try to login.
 A message displayed to them explains the situation and how long the inactivity period is they violated.